 - Metered taxis are available through city hotels as well as from demarcated areas in the city center and Waterfront.
 These are quite expensive and well known for being a rip off to unsuspecting tourists.

-- There are also Uber services and these often are considered cheaper than metered taxis.
+- There are also Uber and Taxify services and these often are considered cheaper than metered taxis.

 - Shared taxis (minibus taxis) operate from the Cape Town Railway station deck as well as pick-up points around the city.
 This is the cheapest way to travel but can be dangerous if you don’t know where you are going.
 These taxis are often overloaded (18-20 instead of 15 passengers) during peak hours and should be avoided as far as possible.